Abe and Teddy ran a luncheonette, soda fountain and candy store on Johnson Avenue. It was known amongst us 13 year-old

 Several booths sat against the wall across from the lunch counter where people with squirrely kids could lock them safely in and enjoy their coffee, or quietly listen in to deals going down, marriages on the outs, or men on the make in the phone kiosks.

-At one end of the lunch counter was a much-visited jar of long pretzels.
+At one end of the lunch counter was a much-visited jar of foot-long pretzels.
 At the other, a gathering of ketchups and mustards.

 Abe’s functioned as a kind of town square, a meeting place, a news, gossip and rumor distribution hub.
 It was our Social Media with a real address, where men picked up Bering Straights cigars or Mixture 79 pipe tobacco and women their Pall Mall, Philip Morris and Winston cigarettes.

 Kids were sent to collect daily newspapers.
 Mothers escaped domestic boredom and the cleaning lady, and pacified protesting toddlers.
 (Those pretzels, Tootsie Roll lollipops and long sheets of semi-waxed paper with dots of sugar candy you bit off).

 Cops stopped to schmooze and enjoy coffee and cake, free of course, leaving their patrol car by the fire hydrant in front, motor running of course.

 In spite of the role his place played, Abe was not a welcoming host or community type.